luciadiazs/luciadiazs.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
-  - degree: BA in Sociology
+  - course: BA in Sociology
     institution: Pontificia Universidad Católica del Perú (PUCP)
     year: 2025